MicrosoftStudentChapter/Makeathon-4.0/CONTRIBUTING.md

 - First things first, fork the MAKEATHON [repository](https://github.com/MicrosoftStudentChapter/Makeathon-4.0) into your own GitHub account, and create a local clone of your own fork.
 Follow the steps mentioned below:<br>
   `git clone`<br>
-<<<<<<< HEAD
-- Open this local repository on your personal computer and start implementing.
+- Open this local repository on your local machinery and start implementing.
-- It is mandatory to fork the repository and you need to commit all your changes in the fork repository before making pull request.
+- It is mandatory to fork the repository and you need to commit all your changes in the forked repository before making pull request.
-- It is also mandatory to create a branch in your forked repository before making pull request.
+- It is also mandatory to create a branch in your forked repository before making pull request. <br>
+ For e.g <br>
+ `git checkout -b SectionName_branch`
  <br>
- For e.g `git checkout -b #SectionName_branch`
  <br>
 =======
 - Open this local repository on your personal computer and start making changes.